-- When supporting my learning and development, remember that what and how I learn is shaped by me and my funds of knowledge, and developed by my previous learning and experiences with my family, my community and wider society. - It helps me when you notice what I am doing and learning and when we have time to be together.
-By being with me and understanding my 'voice' you can see my individual potential as a learner and identify what I am interested in, what I am good at and things that I might need extra help with.

-- I have my own creative thoughts, ideas and imaginings notice, nurture and respond to these. - experiences indoors and outdoors, I start to understand and express my feelings and emotions, to develop as an explorer, thinker and communicator, to develop physically, socially and creatively, to be well and to have a strong sense of identity and belonging.
+- When supporting my learning and development, remember that what and how I learn is shaped by me and my funds of knowledge, and developed by my previous learning and experiences with my family, my community and wider society. - learning and when you notice what I am doing and learning and when we have time to be together.
+By being with me and understanding my 'voice' you can see my individual potential as a learner and identify what I am interested in, what I am good at and things that I might need extra help with. - I have my own creative thoughts, ideas and imaginings notice, nurture and respond to these. - Through súgradh (play) and hands-on learning experiences indoors and outdoors, I start to understand and express my feelings and emotions, to develop as an explorer, thinker and communicator, to develop physically, socially and creatively, to be well and to have a strong sense of identity and belonging.